the-technat/self-host-planning-poker/README.md

 <a href="https://github.com/the-technat/self-host-planning-poker/blob/main/assets/screenshot.png"><img alt="Application screenshot with cards face down" src="https://github.com/the-technat/self-host-planning-poker/blob/main/assets/screenshot.png" width="412px"></a>
 <a href="https://github.com/the-technat/self-host-planning-poker/blob/main/assets/screenshot.png"><img alt="Application screenshot with cards revealed" src="https://github.com/the-technat/self-host-planning-poker/blob/main/assets/screenshot-revealed.png" width="412px"></a>

+## Motivation

+As you may see this repo is a fork, so most of the app hasn't been written myself (credits to [axeleroy](https://github.com/axeleroy)).
+But sometimes I like to overengineer stuff (like the CI and deployment stuff of this app), thus I ocasionally maintain this app.

 ## Deployment

 Deploying the application is easy as it's self-contained in a single container.